 ORGANIZATION.
 The organizational structure of the Corporation is as follows:

 National: The National Board assures that the Corporation is in good standing and that it operates according to its Bylaws.
 The National Board is made up of National Officers, National Directors, and Chapter Presidents, however, only Presidents of Chapters that are Active/In Good Standing shall have voting rights (collectively, “Voting Directors”).
-Presidents of Chapters that are Active/Not in Good Standing, in Reorganization, in Dissolution or in Development shall not have voting rights ("NonVoting Directors").
+Presidents of Chapters that are Active/Not in Good Standing, in Reorganization, in Dissolution or in Development shall not have voting rights ("Non-Voting Directors").
 The National Board’s primary responsibilities are to oversee the general operations of the Corporation.

 National Officers shall include the National President, Secretary, and Chief Financial Officer and may include the office of Vice President.